drsm79/oscal-view/docs/terms.md

   "type": "string"
 }
 ```
-- **Data Flow**: A description of the logical flow of information within the system and across its boundaries, optionally supplemented by diagrams that illustrate these flows.
+- <a id='ssp-data_flow'>**Data Flow**</a>: A description of the logical flow of information within the system and across its boundaries, optionally supplemented by diagrams that illustrate these flows.
 ```json
 {
   "title": "Data Flow",